 What are the requirements?

-The DOL changed the advertising requirements of the verification process in order to ensure every possibility is given to hire US workers over foreign workers.
-The organization must conduct mandatory service activities no more than 180 days but no less than 30 prior to the date of submitting the Sheet ETA – 9089:
+The DOL changed the advertising requirements of the verification process to ensure every possibility is given to hire US workers over foreign workers.
+The employer’s organization must conduct mandatory recruitment activities no more than 180 days but no less than 30 prior to the date of submitting the ETA – 9089:

-- Place an advertisement on “two different Sundays in the newspaper of general circulation”; or if it is for one with an advanced degree, the director can place the advertisement in a national professional journal AND in one Sunday edition of the newspaper;
+- Place an advertisement on “two different Sundays in the newspaper of general circulation”; or if it is for a job position requiring an advance degree, the employer can place the advertisement in a national professional journal AND in one Sunday edition of the newspaper of general circulation;

-- Place order with the state order system for at least 30 days;
+- Place a job order with the state workforce agency for 30 days;

-- Post an internal profession posting with all required information for a period of 10 consecutive weekdays; or give proper notice to bargaining representative if the role is a union part.
+- Post an internal job posting with all required information for a period of 10 consecutive days; or give proper notice to the bargaining representative if the role is a union job position;

 - Posting fairs;